Skip to content

 const cache = new InMemoryCache();

-// Store an entry with tags
+// Store with tags

 await cache.set({